nicholasbishop/aws-build/README.md

   --bin             name of the binary target to build (required if there is
                     more than one binary target) --help            display usage information

-Commands:
-  al2               Build an executable that can run on Amazon Linux 2. lambda            Build a package for deployment to AWS Lambda.
 ```

 ## Related projects